Associate Editor, Journal of Design, Business & Society

 Doctorate, University of Oxford, Psychology

-My degrees, research, and applied work has always been interdisicplinary, spanning several different fields, but each of them is united by fundamental grounding in rigorous psychological research at the highest level.
+My degrees, research, and applied work has always been interdisicplinary, spanning several different fields, but each of them is united by fundamental grounding in rigorous empirical research at the highest level.

 I strongly believe that psychology, optimally pursued, should be re-envisioned as a subdiscipline of many other fields, providing tools and perspectives to improve the full range of human processes and interactions.